Benoît Richaud: Post-competitive career

 Following his retirement from competitive figure skating, Richaud has been working as a coach and choreographer in Nice.
 In an interview in February 2024, he talked about how he assisted his students during competitions.
 He was nominated for and won the "Best Figure Skating Choreographer" at the 2024 ISU Skating awards.
 He was also nominated in 2025.
+In 2026, he was nominated again and won his second ISU Skating Award as "Best Figure Skating Choreographer".